BOX OFFICE

 Special Accommodations

 Theatre B hopes all patrons fully enjoy their experience.
 Please help us prepare by notifying the Box Office in advance if special accommodations are needed.
 Wheelchair accessibility and assisted listening are always available.
-Theatre B offers a limited number of ADA seats during COVID-19.
 Large print programs can be made available with 48-hour notice.

 What time should I be at the theatre?